platform-experience/serviceportal-widget-library/pe-feedback-card/Readme.md

 ## Installation

-Installation is very simple, you can just download the update set **pe-feedback-card-update-set.xml** and install it on your instance.
+Installation is very simple, you can just download the update set **pe-feedback-card.u-update-set.xml** and install it on your instance.
 Then the widget is available for you to drag and drop on your page.

 There are 3 steps for feedback, and to make the it easy for to swap messaging on each step we are providing 3 options.